FULL PRESCRIBING INFORMATION

-Experience with levothyroxine use in pregnant women, including data from post-marketing studies, have not reported increased rates of major birth defects or miscarriages [see Data].
+The clinical experience, including data from postmarketing studies, in pregnant women treated with oral levothyroxine to maintain euthyroid state have not reported increased rates of major birth defects, miscarriages, or other adverse maternal or fetal outcomes.
 There are risks to the mother and fetus associated with untreated hypothyroidism in pregnancy.
-Since TSH levels may increase during pregnancy, TSH should be monitored and SYNTHROID dosage adjusted during pregnancy [see Clinical Considerations].
-There are no animal studies conducted with levothyroxine during pregnancy.
+Since TSH levels may increase during pregnancy, TSH should be monitored and SYNTHROID dosage adjusted during pregnancy (see Clinical Considerations).
+Animal reproductive studies have not been conducted with levothyroxine sodium.
 SYNTHROID should not be discontinued during pregnancy and hypothyroidism diagnosed during pregnancy should be promptly treated.

 Disease-Associated Maternal and/or Embryo/Fetal Risk